jayalfredprufrock/login_cookie_ci/README.markdown

 It is wise to not let users that have been auto-logged in via a cookie to access certain portions of the site (like a password changing form) since the cookie could potentially be stolen (though unlikely).
 In the example above, the variable "cookie_login" can be used to make such a distinction.
-The details of the security implications of such a method are in the articles below.
+The details of the security implications of this method can be found within the articles mentioned in the credits.

 Finally, you need to destroy the cookie should a user ever explicitly log out.